All horses are the same color: Explanation

 The argument above makes the implicit assumption that the set of $n+1$ horses has the size at least 3, so that the two proper subsets of horses to which the induction assumption is applied would necessarily share a common element.
 This is not true at the first step of induction, i.e., when $n+1=2$.

 Let the two horses be horse A and horse B. When horse A is removed, it is true that the remaining horses in the set are the same color (only horse B remains).
 The same is true when horse B is removed.
-However, the statement "the first horse in the group is of the same color as the horses in the middle" is meaningless, because there are no "horses in the middle" (common elements (horses) in the two sets).
+It is also true that A has the same color as the non-excluded horses when B is removed (in this case A is the only non-excluded horse) and that B has the same color as the non-excluded horses when A is removed.
+However, the two sets of non-excluded horses have no element in common, so one cannot conclude that they have the same color as each other.
 Therefore, the above proof has a logical link broken.
 The proof forms a falsidical paradox; it seems to show by valid reasoning something that is manifestly false, but in fact the reasoning is flawed.